Rocking B-A-B Ranch

-Beginning in Spring 2017 we will be offering School field trips/Group tours of the ranch.
-Participants will have a unique opportunity to tour all our facilities and gain a hand’s on experience of a real working ranch!
-The Spring months bring an abundance of baby animals, so students will see “new life” up close and personal.
+We are excited to continue offering school tours/ field trips of the ranch beginning April 1 – May 14, 2021.
+During your field trip participants will have a unique opportunity to tour all our facilities and gain a hands-on experience of a real working ranch!
 Through our guided instructional tour, students will be able to interact with and observe all our animals while learning all about them!
 The tours are designed to be both fun and educational while emphasizing our deep dependence on agriculture.
-Instructional tours are also designed to be age appropriate and will facilitate the learning of Florida’s Sunshine State Science Educational Standards.
-At the conclusion of the tour students will enjoy their lunch under the big red barn and have an opportunity to participate in all the activities in our “Kids Coral”!
+Instructional tours are designed to be age appropriate and will facilitate the learning of Florida’s Sunshine State Educational Standards.
+At the conclusion of the tour students will enjoy their lunch under our big red barn and have an opportunity to participate in all the activities in our “Kids Corral”!

 Tour schedule: (Can be adjusted to fit your groups scheduling needs)

-Tours include lessons about and opportunities to interact with and observe:
+Tours include lessons about and opportunities to observe and/or interact with the following animals:

 - Ring-tailed Lemurs

 - Sulcata Tortoises

 - Kids will also be able to tour our garden and learn how vegetables can be grown in your very own back yard!